simrie/sigmoid-fuzzer-server/README.md

 The generatorFactory creates a generator function by accepting three arguments: startValue, magnifier, and waveFunction.

-The startValue used here is the random number that was assigned by Faker when the object was created.
+The startValue is the random number that the Faker object got when it was created.

-The magnifier is a multiplier for the value returned by the waveFunction, which is the third argument.

 The waveFunction would be the sigmoidFunction created for the object.

-This means that each Faker object is assigned a wave generation function that is actually itself calling a generator function.
+The magnifier is a multiplier for the value returned by the waveFunction.

-The amplitude, magnifier and increment numbers are random values so each object should get a wave pattern that is different from the others but still fairly regular.
+The amplitude, magnifier and increment numbers are random values so each object should get a wave pattern that is different from the others.